mcplusa/cloudfoundry-sumologic-nozzle/README.md

 ```

-There are two ways to run this Nozzle:
+There are 3 ways to run this Nozzle:

 1. Run as standalone app
 2. Run as a tile in Pivotal Cloud Foundry